 Mohan S. Gyani.
 Mr. Gyani joined our Board in January 2016.
-Mr. Gyani is a private investor and beginning in 2005, has served in various capacities, the most recent of which is vice chairman, at Mobileum Inc., which designs and develops roaming services and teleo big data analytics solutions to mobile network operators in the United States and internationally.
+Mr. Gyani has been a private investor since 2005 and sits on the Boards of public and private companies.
 From 2000 to 2003, Mr. Gyani served as president and chief executive officer of AT&T Wireless Mobility Services, Inc., a telecommunications company, and as senior advisor to the chairman and chief executive officer through 2004.
-From 1995 to 1999, Mr. Gyani served as executive vice president and chief financial officer of AirTouch Communications, Inc., a wireless telephone service provider.
+From 1995 to 1999, Mr. Gyani was executive vice president and chief financial officer of AirTouch Communications, Inc., a wireless telephone service provider.
 Upon the acquisition of AirTouch by Vodafone, Mr. Gyani served as executive director on the board of Vodafone AirTouch and as its head of strategy and M&A until July 1999.
 Prior to AirTouch Communications, Mr. Gyani spent 15 years with Pacific Telesis Group, Inc., parent of Pacific Bell, a telecommunications company, where he held various financial and operational positions.
-Mr. Gyani was formerly a member of the Board of Blackhawk Network Holdings, Inc. (NASDAQ: HAWK), a provider of prepaid payments products.
-He also serves on the board of directors of IDEA Cellular, a wireless service provider, and MUFG Union Bank, N.A and its financial holding company, MUFG Americas Holdings Corporation, as well as the boards of other private companies that are in the wireless mobile space.
-From March 2011 to July 2015, Mr. Gyani served as a director of Audience, Inc., a provider of intelligent voice and audio solutions, and as chairman from August 2011 to July 2015; from June 2007 to June 2010, he served on the board of directors of Mobile Telesystems, Inc., a cell phone operator; from March 2002 to August 2013, he served on the board of directors of Safeway, Inc., a retail food and drug company.
+Mr. Gyani serves as a member of the board of directors of Synchronoss Technologies, Inc. (NASDAQ: SNCR), a provider of cloud, digital, messaging, and Internet of Things (IoT) platforms, products, and solutions.
+Mr. Gyani was formerly a member of the Board of Blackhawk Network Holdings, Inc. (NASDAQ: HAWK), a provider of prepaid payments products; IDEA Cellular, a wireless service provider; MUFG Union Bank, N.A and its financial holding company, MUFG Americas Holdings Corporation; and Mobileum Inc., a provider of roaming services and telco big data analytics solutions to mobile network operators in the United States and internationally.
+From March 2011 to July 2015, Mr. Gyani served as a director of Audience, Inc., a provider of intelligent voice and audio solutions, and as chairman from August 2011 to July 2015; from June 2007 to June 2010, he served on the board of directors of Mobile Telesystems, Inc., a cell phone operator; from March 2002 to August 2013, he served on the board of directors of Keynote Systems, Inc., a mobile and web cloud testing and monitoring company; and from October 2004 to February 2015, he served on the board of directors of Safeway, Inc., a retail food and drug company.
 Mr. Gyani holds a B.A. and an M.B.A. from San Francisco State University.
-Mr. Gyani
+Mr. Gyani was nominated based on the entirety of his experience and skills, although the Board noted specifically his broad knowledge of the wireless industry, extensive industry relationships, and deep experience serving on public and private company boards